Goose Facts

 • Sense of safety: Geese prefer large open areas with a 360-degree view of potential predators.
 Many lakes have no tall vegetation surrounding them and provide geese a clear line of sight to safety in the lake.

-Why are Canada Geese protected?
+3. Why are Canada geese protected?

 Canada geese are just one of the species we hunted to near-extinction, yet stopped short of completely wiping out.
 By 1960, they were truly endangered and repopulation efforts began.
 They are protected under the Migratory Bird Treaty Act, which means they cannot be hunted outside of designated seasons and without the permission of state wildlife agencies.
 (In our state that is the MO Department of Conservation.)
 While the national program to save the Canada goose from extinction may have been prompted in part by a sincere desire to save a dying species, the real impetus was to provide a flourishing population of game birds for hunters.

-What are problems geese usually cause?
+4. What are problems geese usually cause?

 As with most (if not all) human-animal conflicts, the cause of any problems associated with urban geese populations falls squarely in our laps.
 Their numbers increased due to our own repopulation program, and our ill-conceived green space design.
 (Detailed below.)
 We invited Canada geese into our parks, golf courses, office commons, and condominium grounds by offering the ideal living environment, and by feeding them.
 People used to love to sit and watch the geese with their little goslings...until we tired of their natural behaviors.